 If the president gathered a team of NASA’s top scientists and ordered them to build the perfect first date bar, you’d get Margot.
 The narrow Downtown spot is a very romantic shade of pink, has lots of natural wine options, and can simply be described with no word other than “cozy.”
-Plus, there are very tasty small plates you can eat without making a mess—like crudo, marinated olives, and a big pile of ham and potato chips.
-(That last one might actually be a little messy, but it’s also worth it.)
+Plus, there are tasty small plates you can eat without making a mess—like crudo, marinated olives, and a sardine bahn mi.
 Before you plan a date here, we should warn you that this place is popular and doesn’t take reservations, so try to come at an off-time, or risk waiting 40 sober minutes for a seat, which is a first-date worst-case scenario.

 For something a little more intimate, go to Swizzle in South Beach.
 We really love this bar, mostly for their stellar cocktails, but also because it feels like a basement bar (even though it’s only three steps below sea level) and we so rarely get the chance to feel like we’re drinking underground in Miami.
 Even though it’s in a touristy part of South Beach most locals vow never to step foot in, this place still feels like a secret and it’s not so loud that you can’t have a conversation.
 They have outdoor seating too, in case you’re feeling a little claustrophobic inside.